The following is a list of some of the active legislation we are watching being considered in the 133rd Ohio General Assembly:

 The Human Life Protection Act--SB123 This legislation would prohibit all abortions except those necessary to save the mother’s life, but would not take effect until the Supreme Court overturned Roe v.
 Wade or the adoption of an amendment to the U.S. Constitution to return abortion to a state's authority.
 It is a common misconception that once Roe is overturned, abortion will become illegal in the United States.
 However, overturning Roe would in reality result in leaving the decision to permit or prohibit abortion up to each state.
 If Roe were overturned today, a baby in Ohio could be aborted until up to 20 weeks gestation.
 This bill is currently in the Senate Health Committee.
 Right to Life of Northeast Ohio supports this bill.

 The Born Alive Infant Protection Act--SB157 This legislation will require a report to be created by the Ohio Department of Health for the abortionist to file if a baby is born alive during a botched abortion.
 It would also require that the doctors perform life-saving treatment to the baby, as they would to an infant born alive in any other situation.
-This bill is currently in the Senate Government Oversight and Reform committee.
+This bill is currently on Governor DeWine's desk where we expect him to sign it into law.
 Right to Life of Northeast Ohio supports this bill.
 To read our proponent testimony for this bill, click here.

 Abortion Pill Reversal Act--HB378 This legislation would require doctors who prescribe abortion-inducing drugs to provide women with written information informing her that if she changes her mind, she will have the opportunity to try to reverse the procedure and save her unborn baby’s life.
 The reversal procedure involves administering progesterone to the mother which can reverse the impact of the first drug administered in the chemical abortion two-pill regimen and allow the baby to continue normal development.
 The reversal procedure has been proven to be successful in 64-68% of cases.
 The bill is currently in the House Health Committee.
 Right to Life of Northeast Ohio supports this bill.